-The Authority notes that Arup did not recommend any adjustment to operating expenditure for this scheme.
+In the Draft Report, the Authority noted that Arup did not recommend any adjustment to operating expenditure for this scheme.

-The Authority notes that the consultants engaged to review operations costs in other SunWater schemes (Halcrow (2011), GHD (2011) and Aurecon (2011)) also did not recommend any adjustment to operations costs.
+The Authority noted that the consultants engaged to review operations costs in other SunWater schemes (Halcrow (2011), GHD (2011) and Aurecon (2011)) also did not recommend any adjustment to operations costs.

-The Authority accepts that recreational site water treatment costs are part of the operation costs and should be recovered from customers along with other recreation facilities costs.
+The Authority accepted that recreational site water treatment costs are part of the operation costs and should be recovered from customers along with other recreation facilities costs.

-On the basis of the consultants' reviews, the Authority has not specifically adjusted SunWater's operations expenditure forecast.
+On the basis of the consultants' reviews, the Authority did not specifically adjust SunWater's operations expenditure forecast.